dougbtv/dougbtv.github.io/_posts/2017-04-19-glusterfs-persistent.markdown

 A mountain I keep walking around instead of climbing in my Kubernetes lab is storing persistent data, I kept avoiding it.
 Sure -- in a lab, I can just throw it all out most of the time.
 But, what about when we really need it?
 I decided I would use [GlusterFS](https://www.gluster.org/) to back my [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) and I've got to say...
 My experience with GlusterFS was great, I really enjoyed using it, and it seems rather resilient -- and best of all?
 It was pretty easy to get going and to operate.
 Today we'll spin up a Kubernetes cluster using my [kube-centos-ansible](https://github.com/dougbtv/kube-centos-ansible) playbooks, and use some newly included plays that also setup a GlusterFS cluster.
 With that in hand, our goal will be to setup the persistent volumes and claims to those volumes, and we'll spin up a MariaDB pod that stores data in a persistent volume, important data that we want to keep -- so we'll make some data about Vermont beer as it's very very important.

-Update: Hey!
-Check it out -- I have a [new article about GlusterFS for kube](http://dougbtv.com//nfvpe/2017/08/10/gluster-kubernetes/).
+> **Update:** Hey!
+Check it out -- I have a [new article about GlusterFS for kube]
+> (http://dougbtv.com//nfvpe/2017/08/10/gluster-kubernetes/).
 Worth a gander as well.

 ## Requirements